Alfresco/docs-alfresco/sync-service/latest/install/database.md

 > **Note:** Only the Sync Service communicates with the database.
 It persists events taken from the JMS queue into the database.
 The repository does not communicate with the database.

-The Sync Service is not packaged with an Oracle driver, so it will need to be downloaded separately and cited in the start-up.
+The Sync Service isn't packaged with an Oracle driver, so it'll need to be downloaded separately and cited in the start-up.
 See step [Starting the Sync Service]({% link sync-service/latest/install/options.md %}).

 1. Download the Oracle database connector `ojdbc7.jar` from the [Oracle JDBC Driver download](https://www.oracle.com/database/technologies/jdbc-drivers-12c-downloads.html){:target="_blank"} page.

 2. Copy the JAR file into the same directory as the Sync Service JAR.

     The JDBC driver for Oracle is in the JAR file: `ojdbc7.jar`.

     However, if you see the following error, then add the `Doracle.jdbc.thinLogonCapability=o3` parameter to `JAVA_OPTS`:

     ```bash
     java.sql.SQLException: OAUTH marshaling failure